paed01/smqp/API.md

 # API reference

 ## `new Broker([owner])`

 Start new broker owned by optional `owner`.

+Properties:
+- `exchangeCount`: number of exchanges
+- `queueCount`: number of queues
+- `consumerCount`: number of consumers

 ### `broker.subscribe(exchangeName, pattern, queueName, onMessage[, options])`
 Asserts an exchange, a named queue, and returns [consumer](#consumer) to the named queue.
 The consumer is asserted into existance as well, i.e. message callback and options are matched.